 My passion for photography began a few years later when I borrowed a Nikon D100 from a very trusting friend.
 Before long I had my own equipment, and began teaching myself the fundamentals of photography.

-Thanks to my earlier experiences with the music industry and an insatiable appetite for new music, I’ve developed an interest in using photography to capture the energy and passion of live music, with a particular focus on artists that are up-and-coming and in need of greater publicity.
+Thanks to my earlier experiences with the music industry and an insatiable appetite for new music, I’ve developed an interest in using photography to capture the energy and passion of live music, with a particular soft spot for artists that are up-and-coming and in need of greater publicity.

 My day job is with Yahoo, where I’ve had the pleasure of building some of the world’s most popular web sites.